-In connection with the consummation of this offering, our Board adopted, and our shareholders approved the 2024 Plan, pursuant to which employees, consultants and directors of our company and employees, consultants and directors of our affiliates performing services for us, including our executive officers, will be eligible to receive awards.
+Our Board adopted, and our shareholders approved the 2024 Plan, pursuant to which employees, consultants and directors of our company and employees, consultants and directors of our affiliates performing services for us, including our executive officers, are eligible to receive awards.
 The 2024 Plan provides for the grant of stock options intended to align the interests of participants with those of our shareholders.